Neo-Reply/neo-fsxa-pattern-library/docs/RemoteDatasets.md

 To make sure, that a valid PageRef can be used to display those Datasets, one may add a mapping to map REMOTE_PAGEREF_ID to LOCAL_PAGEREF_ID

 `FSXA_REMOTE_DATASET_PAGEREF_MAPPING={ "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"}`

+Additionally, you may configure the variable `FSXA_VALID_LANGUAGES`, which will filter out Dataset Routing to the Languages set here. e.g.

+`FSXA_VALID_LANGUAGES=["DE_DE", "EN_US"]`

+Note that the values in this Array must coincide with the identifier of a Language in the CaaS found in each Document under "locale.identifier"